DATAMATH CALCULATOR MUSEUM

 |Size:|| 5.8" x

 |Weight:||10.1 ounces, 287 grams||Serial No:||37B-26340|

 |Program steps:||Courtesy of:||Joerg Woerner|

 This boxy calculator does not look like a Texas Instruments product.
-To identify it, you have to know more about the coding used by Montgomery Ward:
+To identify it, you have to know more about the coding on the product labels used by Montgomery Ward:

 Models starting with

-• DNS were produced by National Semiconductors (later Novus)
+• DNS were manufactured by National Semiconductor (later Novus)

 P800 is very similar to the TI-2500 Datamath.

-The circuit diagramms look identical, the integrated circuit is either the TMS0109
+The circuit diagrams look identical, the single-chip calculator circuit is either the TMS0109

 The keyboard is clearly identified as a standard Klixon™ product manufactured by Texas Instruments.
-The colour of the housing, the LED-modules and some other details like the rubber feets are known from the Datamath calculator.
+The color of the housing, the LED-modules and some other details like the rubber feet are known from the Datamath calculator.